jpcst/lambda-hue/README.md

 #λHue

 - [x] Hard code ip and key file paths instead of current dir
-- [ ] Add CLI interaction to also change colors
+- [x] Add CLI interaction to also change colors
 - [ ] Update code to use buildJsonPayloadLightsToggleWithTt
+- [ ] Apply toggleMapX logic to Main.hs as well